jlgrons/Stratified-SSL/README.md

 ## Getting Started

-You can run an example in 'run_simulation.R' in the Simulation Studies folder.
+Install the package as above and then run an example with 'run_simulation.R' in the Simulation Studies folder.